amirelhalabi/blog-app/README.md

 ## Overview

 This project is a full-stack blog application consisting of both frontend and backend components.
 It allows users to manage blog posts with features for creating, updating, and deleting posts.
-The application uses a React frontend and a Node.js backend with MongoDB for data storage.
+The application uses a React frontend and a Node.js v16 and Express.js backend with MongoDB for data storage.

 ## Project Structure